Revealing Dark Matter Dress of Primordial Black Holes by Cosmological Lensing: Cosmological Lensing with Fast Radio Bursts

-In Fig.~\ref{fig:halopbhmain} we depict our computed constraints from non-detection of lensed bare PBHs for 593 FRBs as observed by CHIME as well as translated constraint on dressed PBHs.
-Our results for bare PBHs are in general agreement with dedicated detailed analyses of Ref.~\cite{Krochek:2021opq,Zhou:2021ndx}.
+The constraint on dressed PBHs of Eq.~\eqref{eq:fpbhconst} translates into constraint on bare PBHs when $M_{\rm PBH}^{\rm eff} = M_{\rm PBH}$.
+In Fig.~\ref{fig:halopbhmain} we depict our computed projections for non-detection of bare and dressed PBHs for upcoming detection of $5 \times 10^4$ FRB events.
+Unlike the case of bare PBHs, we stress that sensitivity to dressed PBHs significantly increases with mass due to growth of dark halo dress around PBHs.
+We adopt the threshold of the flux ratio for the lensing pair search to $5$, as in analysis of Ref.~\cite{Munoz:2016tmg}.
+We note that as the PBH mass increases, eventually the sensitivity becomes limited to due to maximum time delay in CHIME data (taken to be 1 minute)~\cite{CHIMEFRB:2021srp}.
+At lower mass range, below $\sim 10 M_{\odot}$, sensitivity decreases due to requirement that time delay is larger than critical value $\Delta \bar{t} = 1$~ms. We have verified that assuming $\sim550$ FRBs our estimated limits are in general agreement with dedicated detailed analyses of bare PBHs using CHIME catalogue of Ref.~\cite{Krochek:2021opq,Zhou:2021ndx}.
 Since above $f_{\rm PBH} \sim \mathcal{O}(10^{-2})$ dressed PBHs might not fully develop a DM halo, we depict these limits with dashed line and leave a more detailed study of this complication for future work~\cite{dressedPBH:fut}.
 As we demonstrate, with upcoming observations of $\sim 10^4$ FRB events, CHIME or other FRB surveys will be able to probe dressed PBHs in the region relevant for observed GWs and have the capability to definitely distinguish with bare PBHs.
 Put another way, if the PBH scenario for the GW events is correct, we should be able to detect FRB lensing events from observations of $\gtrsim 10^4$ FRBs, indicating that we may confirm or exclude the PBH scenario of GW events by the near-future FRB observations.
 Dressed PBHs are especially relevant in this region of interest, while the region expanding to the right in PBH mass-range is already under significant pressure from multiple constraints~(e.g.~\cite{Kohri:2014lza,Ali-Haimoud:2016mbv,Serpico:2020ehh, Lu:2020bmd, Takhistov:2021aqx,Takhistov:2021upb}).

 Our findings establish novel opportunities for exploring directly models of dressed PBHs with dark halos through cosmological lensing, and can be applied to a variety of PBH lensing events at cosmological distances, including caustic crossings~\cite{Oguri:2017ock} and Type Ia supernovae~\cite{Zumalacarregui:2017qqd}.
 The analysis of lensing of these sources involves additional complexity and a detailed study is a topic of separate work~\cite{dressedPBH:fut}.